 The Institute was dedicated in 1989 with funds from the

 Pasadena, California 91125

-Next Program: The Beckman Institute has instituted a new series of seminars to provide the Caltech community greater awareness of opportunities.
-Watch here for the next in the series.
-[More]
+The Beckman Institute presents a series of seminars to provide the Caltech community greater awareness of the capabilities of its resource centers, facilities and pilot programs.

 09/03/13: Andres Collazo has joined the Beckman Institute as Director of the Biological Imaging Center.
 [More]

 09/03/13: A new Pilot Project proposed by Long Cai, Assistant Professor of Chemistry, will start October 1.
 [More]

 09/03/13: Two ongoing BI programs have been approved to become full Resource Centers beginning this year.
 The Molecular Observatory and the Programmable Molecular Technology Center.
 [More]

 09/03/13: The Caltech Center for Catalysis and Chemical Synthesis (3CS) and a facility for maintenance and housing of zebrafish, frogs, and lamprey.
 [More]